redis/redis-doc/commands/zcard.md

 O(1)

-Return the sorted set cardinality (number of elements).
-If the _key_ does no exist 0 is returned, like for empty sorted sets.
+Returns the sorted set cardinality (number of elements) of the sorted set stored at `key`.

 @return

-@integer-reply, specifically:

-`the cardinality (number of elements) of the set as an integer.`
+@integer-reply: the cardinality (number of elements) of the sorted set, or `0` if `key` does not exist.